Rethinking Garment Conditioning in Diffusion-based Virtual Try-On: Decouple, Don't Denoise: Experimental Details

 \subsection{Training Configuration}

-We summarize the detailed hyperparameters and training configurations used for Re- CatVTON in Table~\ref{tab:hyperparameters}.
-We employed mixed-precision training ( BF16) and kept the VAE encoder frozen throughout all experiments.
-The noise scheduler was configured to follow the standard linear schedule used in Stable Diffusion v1.5~\cite{ldm}.
+We follow the same training configuration as CatVTON~\cite{catvton} with full fine-tuning enabled.
+Table~\ref{tab:config} summarizes the complete hyperparameters.
+We employ mixed-precision training (BF16) and keep the VAE encoder frozen throughout all experiments.
+The noise scheduler follows the standard linear schedule of Stable Diffusion v1.5~\cite{ldm}.